 Kazakhstan is known for a systematic violation of core human and workers’ rights, as well as general lack of democracy in the country.
 Social dialogue is virtually non-existent, and instead of developing laws on conflict resolution, including collective labour disputes, authorities adopted a regressive law on trade unions in 2014.

 The law effectively eliminates free and independent unions.
-In June 2021, for the fifth time, union rights violations in Kazakhstan were in focus at the ILO Committee on the Application of Standards during the International Labour Conference.
+In June 2021, for the fourth time, union rights violations in Kazakhstan were in focus at the ILO Committee on the Application of Standards during the International Labour Conference.

 The Kazakh law on strikes prevents workers from resolving issues quickly and efficiently at the workplace.
 Authorities have dissolved independent trade unions and as a result, most workers’ protests have become spontaneous.

 Three trade union officials from the Fuel and Energy Trade Union of Kazakhstan; Kuspan Kosshygulov, Takhir Erdanov and Amin Eleusinov, went missing after participating in protests in Aktau on 6 January.
 Following the urgent intervention by IndustriALL and the ITUC, they were later released.